mano-at-sdsc/published-documentation/Quickstart.md

 ## Onboarding to the CFDE portal

-Each person who needs access to submit data on behalf of your DCC, see submitted your DCCs pending data submission, or approve a pending data submission will need to be [onboarded to the Submission System](./Onboarding-to-the-CFDE-Portal-Submission-System).
+Each person who needs to submit data on behalf of your DCC, see submitted your DCCs pending data submission, or approve a pending data submission will need to be [onboarded to the Submission System](./Onboarding-to-the-CFDE-Portal-Submission-System).

 ## Creating your datapackage